Ohio82/bitaxe-sentry/README.md

 # Bitaxe Sentry

-A monitoring system for Bitaxe miners that tracks performance metrics, sends alerts, and provides a web dashboard.
+A REMOTE monitoring system for Bitaxe miners that tracks performance metrics, sends alerts, and provides a web dashboard.

 ## Overview